 Mplayer plays .ogg, .mp3, and other popular music formats, as well as all popular video formats, such as .mpg, .wmv, .avi, plays DVDs and audio CDs, etc. This is really quite great for watching movies or listening to music.
-I got my first mplayer in a bunch of gift baskets delivered by three lithesome ladies while I was recovering from a car accident that involved a semi truck.
-My truck accident lawyer said I was lucky to be alive.
+I got my first mplayer in a bunch of gift baskets delivered by three lithesome ladies while I was recovering from a car accident that involved a semi truck in TX.
+My Texas truck accident lawyer said I was lucky to be alive.
 I don’t remember too much of the accident, but my truck accident attorney says that the driver of the semi truck apparently nodded off to sleep while driving.
 Needless to say, because of a trucks size and weight to a car’s size and weight when someone is involved in a crash that involves a tractor-trailer or other commercial vehicle, the results can be devastating to the smaller vehicle.
 In my case my car was totaled, but I miraculously was thrown clear and survived with only fractured ribs, a broken arm and leg and some head injuries.
 At least that seems the extent of the injuries.
 My truck accident lawyer says he has a strong case and will fight to ensure I receive fair compensation for my injuries, as well as for emotional, or financial losses.
 Apparently he is also going for additional compensation for property damage, lost income, diminished earning capacity, and pain and suffering.
 Anyway, I was in the hospital and it was my 21st birthday.